joshua-williams/elegant/Writerside/topics/Elegant-Getting-Started.md

 ```

 ### Database Connections
-By default, all Elegant models will use the default database connection configured for your application.
-If you would like to specify a different connection that should be used when interacting with a particular model, you should define a $connection property on the model:
+All Elegant models use your application's `default` database connection unless configured otherwise.
+To specify which connection a model should use, define a `connection` property on that model:

 ```typescript
 import { Model } from '@pristine/elegant'